resfahani/RayleighWInv/README.md

 "An inexact augmented Lagrangian method for nonlinear dispersion curve inversion using Dix-type global linear approximation"

-This Folk uses Dix-type relation operator and Finite element forward modeling for derivative-free dispersion cuve inversion based on following article
+This Fork uses Dix-type relation operator and finite-element forward modeling for derivative-free dispersion cuve inversion based on following article:

 Citation: "An inexact augmented Lagrangian method for nonlinear dispersion-curve inversion using Dix-type global linear approximation